 8. Affiliate marketing

-- Pros: Because companies pay content creators (bloggers, influencers) to market their products or services and creators are paid when their followers click through a link and make a purchase, the risk is typically low.
+Pros: Because companies pay creators to market their products and creators are only paid upon purchase, the risk is typically low.

 9. Sponsorships

-- Pros: Sponsorships are generally paid upfront and you can handpick the sponsors you want to work with.
-As your audience grows so will the number of potential sponsors.
+Pros: Sponsorships are generally paid upfront, and you can handpick the sponsors you want to work with.
+As your audience grows, so will the number of potential sponsors.

-- Cons: You must do ongoing work to produce content and grow your audience in order to keep your advertising clients.
+Cons: You must do ongoing work to produce content and grow your audience in order to keep your advertising clients.

 10. Online classes